 While the August Smart Lock itself lacks a keypad, you can purchase a wireless keypad separately for $60.
 With it, you can create an unlimited number of individual 4 to 8 digit codes, which can be activated over specific times or dates.
 It's a great option for contractors or houseguests who don't have smartphones.

 The August Smart Lock is a great pick for the budget-minded smart home owner.
-It's cheaper than the Smart Lock Pro (even after you include the optional August Connect bridge), with the only missing features being Z-Wave and Homekit support.
+It's cheaper than the August Wi-Fi Smart Lock (even after you include the optional August Connect bridge), with the only missing features being Z-Wave and Homekit support.
 If you don't care about those, August is our top option for adding smarts to an existing lock without breaking the budget or replacing the cylinder.